How to Connect Microsoft SQL Server to Google Sheets

 Coefficient empowers your technical and non-technical teams to expand and accelerate analysis of MS SQL Server data inside Sheets.

-Step-by-Step Walkthroughs: Top Three Methods for Connecting MS SQL Server to Google Sheets
+Step-by-Step Walkthrough: Connecting MS SQL Server to Google Sheets

 Find the app by typing in ‘Coefficient’ into the search bar.
 Follow the prompts for installation.